QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * code in ``HTML/CSS/JS`` or ``Boostrap`` (but WebStorm might be wiser)
 * code in ``Node.js``

-Please not that you can directly code on a server, that may be useful for those that were uploading their files each time they changed on a server.
+Please note that you can directly code on a server, that may be useful for those that were uploading their files each time they changed on a server.